charlwillia6/ember-craft-repository/README.md

 - [ember inspector for chrome](https://chrome.google.com/webstore/detail/ember-inspector/bmdblncegkenkacieihfhpjfppoconhi)
 - [ember inspector for firefox](https://addons.mozilla.org/en-US/firefox/addon/ember-inspector/)

+ember-osf uses a NPM module called ember-infinity.
+Please make sure that in the package.json file, in the ember-osf addon, that ember-infinity version 0.2.6, or higher is used.
+Any version lower than this breaks the Ember inspector Google Chrome and Firefox extensions.

 #### More Documentation
 Further documentation can be found under the `documentation` directory in this project.